satellite-image-deep-learning/techniques/README.md

 - [transfer-field-delineation](https://github.com/kerner-lab/transfer-field-delineation) -> Multi-Region Transfer Learning for Segmentation of Crop Field Boundaries in Satellite Images with Limited Labels

+- [mowing-detection](https://github.com/lucas-batier/mowing-detection) -> Automatic detection of mowing and grazing from Sentinel images

 ### Segmentation - Water, coastlines & floods

 - [pytorch-waterbody-segmentation](https://github.com/gauthamk02/pytorch-waterbody-segmentation) -> UNET model trained on the Satellite Images of Water Bodies dataset from Kaggle.
 The model is deployed on Hugging Face Spaces